driabwb/S15_Baird_Data_Lecture_Notes/Presentation.md

 * Files that you do not wish to be part of your repository
     * Typically generated artifacts such as executables
 * These files are typically handled via a file called *.gitignore*
-    * More than one ignore can be used in a single repo
+    * More than one ignore can be used in a single repository
 * This removes the unwanted files from being marked as untracked

 ---